Gloria Stanford (Ward)

 I have 6 children and 15 grandchildren.

 When I retired from Caterpillar in 2010, I moved to Skiatook, OK to start a foster care farm with my daughter Leigh and her family.
-We currently have 4 foster kids, 2 adopted kids, a yard full of chickens, a pond full of ducks, and a pasture for the donkeys.
-Anyone who wants to come visit…we need help in the garden.
+She currently has adopted 6 kids and had one biological son.

 Barbara Swinehart (Jordan)